RelativityMC/raknetify/README.md

 # Features
 - Higher reliability and lower latency under unreliable and rate-limited client connections.
 - Uses RakNet's multiple channels with priorities to achieve higher responsiveness.
 - Supports ViaVersion client-side and ViaVersion server-side.
-(MultiConnect compatibility is unknown)

 # How to use it?

 ## Prerequisites
-- Raknetify is currently confirmed to be working on Minecraft Release 1.17.1 - 1.19.2 other Minecraft versions are not tested.
+- Raknetify is designed to work on Minecraft 1.17.1+
-  It may work on newer Minecraft versions.
-If it doesn't, feel free to report to us.
   Note: On proxies such as Velocity and BungeeCord, **unsupported client version** will cause multi-channelling failing to initialize, causing **reduced responsiveness**.
 - You need to have a UDP port opened at the same port number of your normal server port.